-The Chicana writer freely crossed lines united cultures with the same spirit as many Latin music artists today.
+The Chicana writer and scholar freely crossed lines and language and united cultures with the same spirit as many Latin music artists from yesterday and today.

 Chicana writer, poet and scholar Gloria E. Anzaldúa is today’s (Sept.
 26) Google Doodle.
 Posted on what would have been Anzaldúa’s 75th birthday, Google’s illustrated tribute honors Hispanic Heritage month while contributing to the current conversation about borders and the rights of freedom of expression and to speak out against injustice.

 “Write with your eyes like painters, with your ears like musicians, with your feet like dancers,” Anzaldúa, who died from diabetes-related complications on May 15, 2004. urged.
 “You are the truthsayer with quill and torch.
 Write with your tongues on fire.”